Focus Areas and Results

 Under the first GLRI Action Plan, covering fiscal years 2010-2014, federal agencies met or exceeded 72% of the applicable targets that had been established.

-Under the first three years of the second GLRI Action Plan, covering fiscal years 2015-2019, federal agencies thus far met or exceeded 90% of the applicable targets that had been established.
+Under the second GLRI Action Plan, covering fiscal years 2015-2019, preliminary results indicate that federal agencies met or exceeded 90% of the applicable targets that had been established.
+GLRI Action Plan II Measures

-- Since 2010, the Presque Isle, PA; Deer Lake, MI; and White Lake, MI Areas of Concern (AOC) have been delisted.
-In addition, federal agencies and their partners have completed the cleanup and restoration actions necessary for delisting seven additional AOCs, including three in FY 2017: River Raisin, MI; St. Marys River, MI; and Lower Menominee, MI/WI.
+- Management actions complete - In addition, federal agencies, states and their partners have completed the cleanup and restoration actions necessary for delisting at 10 additional AOCs, including three in FY 2020:

-- Since 2010, over 4 million cubic yards of contaminated sediment (over 51,000 in FY 2017) has been remediated through GLRI-associated projects.
+- Sediment remediation - Approximately 4.3 million cubic yards of contaminated sediment have been remediated through GLRI-associated projects.

 - GLRI has been central to efforts that keep self-sustaining populations of silver, bighead, and black carp out of the Great Lakes.

-- Since 2015, GLRI has implemented projects that have resulted in a projected reduction of over 767,000 pounds of phosphorus (over 360,000 in FY 2017) which contributes to harmful algal blooms around the Great Lakes in priority watersheds.
+- GLRI has implemented projects resulting in a projected reduction of more than 1.5 million pounds of phosphorus which contributes to harmful algal blooms around the Great Lakes in priority watersheds.

-- Since 2015, 24 projects (7 in FY 2017) focusing on federally-listed endangered, threatened, and candidate Great Lakes aquatic and terrestrial species have been completed in the Great Lakes.
+- Since 2015, 50 projects focusing on federally-listed endangered, threatened, and candidate Great Lakes aquatic and terrestrial species have been completed in the Great Lakes.
 Native fish species restoration projects and technical support made available to federal, tribal, and state fisheries agencies has accelerated restoration of Great Lakes commercial and recreational fisheries annually valued at greater than $7 billion.